Wealthronic · Independent personal-finance journalism

 money, income & ownership

-Covered calls for income: what worked, what blew up
+Covered calls for income: what works, what blows up

 The short version: yes, the income is real.
 No, it is not free.
-The piece that surprised me was not the trade where I gave up upside; it was the trade where I forgot the position size and got assigned.
+The cost that surprises most people is not the trade where you give up upside; it is the trade where the position gaps through the strike and forces an expensive decision.
+Options are a regulated, risk-bearing product; FINRA maintains a plain-English investor guide to options and their risks worth reading before you write your first one.

 What a covered call actually is